polystruct/creative/docs/worldpainter/generation.md

 When exporting, scale here rather than in WorldPainter (a scale of 3 seems to work fine).

-Keep the map open, because we also generate additional information which we can later import as masks:
+Keep the map open, because it is needed to also generate additional information which I can later import as masks:

 - Export the *Rivers* of the map.
 Make sure only the rivers are shown (black background, white rivers, no fuzzy pixels).
 Save it as a file (PNG) with equal size as the heightmap.
-Next, **convert** the PNG file into a true black/white so we can use it for imports:
+Next, **convert** the PNG file into a true black/white so I can use it for imports:

 ```
 ~$ convert <source> -threshold %1 <destination>
 ```

 - Export the *Biomes* of the map.
-In this case, the colors will be used for the annotations so we can later generate biomes based on the annotation color.
+In this case, the colors will be used for the annotations so I can later generate biomes based on the annotation color.

 When importing in WorldPainter: